 High-Quality Images, But with Little or No Product Description

-E-commerce sites that sell clothing, shoes and other fashion products like to keep their pages clean.
-They often post high-quality, editorial photos to show their products at their best.
-They also keep the texts to a minimum to achieve a fresh, clean look for their website.
-While impressive product photos are important to increase user engagement, these aren’t much of a help, SEO-wise.
+E-commerce sites that sell clothing, shoes, and other fashion products like to keep their pages clean.
+They often post high-quality editorial photos to show their products at their best.
+They also keep the text to a minimum to achieve a fresh, clean look for their website.
+While impressive product photos are important to increase user engagement, these aren’t much of a help SEO-wise.

 So… How Much Text Should Your Web Pages Have?

-Of course, the amount and the uniqueness of your page content are not the only things that search engines look for when crawling on your web page.
-The speed, mobile responsiveness, and backlinks of your website matter for search engines, too.
+Of course, the amount and uniqueness of your page content are not the only things that search engines look for when crawling your web page.
+Your website's speed, mobile responsiveness, and backlinks also matter to search engines.

 But, by simply ensuring your e-commerce site has great aesthetics and quality content, you’re a huge step closer to making your website visible on search engines.